varnish/Varnish-Book/varnish_book.rst

 Only the following status codes will be cached by default:

+.. training: missing 204, 308
+.. training: 308 does not exist in the RFC http://tools.ietf.org/html/rfc7231, but how to check it in Varnish source code?

 - 200: OK
 - 203: Non-Authoritative Information
 - 300: Multiple Choices